Autographs and Bonds

 President of the Confederate States of America

 This is a post WAR check drawn on The Savings Bank of Memphis (Tennessee) dated 8th February 1872.
-This Item > SOLD

-Image left for purpose of Study!
+Image left for study purpose!

 There is No Dot at end of Davis signature.
 His wife Varina added a dot on her secretarial signatures for her husband.